Symplectic resolutions for multiplicative quiver varieties and character varieties for punctured surfaces: Punctured character varieties as multiplicative quiver varieties

 $\mr{Rep}_\sigma\pi(\Gamma)$ is defined to be the category whose objects are given by collections $(V_i, \rho_i, \rho_a, \rho^*_a)$ consisting of representations $\rho_i:\pi_1(X_i\setminus D_i, b_i)\rightarrow \GL(V_i)$, for $i\in I$ and linear maps $\rho_a:V_i\rightarrow V_j$ and $\rho_a^*:V_j\to V_i$ for each arrow $a:p\to q$ in $\Gamma$, where $X_i = [p]$ and $X_j = [q]$, satisfying

 and whose morphisms are the natural ones.\\ Consider the component quiver $[\Gamma]$ and define $Q$ to be the quiver obtained from $[\Gamma]$ by adjoining $g_i$ loops at each vertex $i$, where $g_i$ is the genus of $X_i$.
 Moreover, define $q\in (\C^\times)^I$ by $q_i=\prod_{p \in D_i} \sigma_p$.
-We define $\mr{Rep}\ \Lambda^q([\Gamma])'$ to be the category of representations of the multiplicative preprojective algebra $\Lambda^q(Q)$ in which the linear maps representing the added loops are invertible. \begin{lem}\cite[Proposition 2]{cb-monod} There is an equivalence of categories
+We define $\mr{Rep}\ \Lambda^q([\Gamma])'$ to be the category of representations of the multiplicative preprojective algebra $\Lambda^q(Q)$ in which the linear maps representing the added loops in $Q$ (but not their reverse loops in $\overline{Q}$) are invertible. \begin{lem}\cite[Proposition 2]{cb-monod} There is an equivalence of categories

 This induces a $\GL(\alpha)$-equivariant isomorphism of affine algebraic varieties,